rishic3/DepthCheck/README.md

 ### Output

+The frameworks will print a depth classification, as well as the displacement from depth, to console.

-The model will produce two plots and an output video.
+The frameworks will also produce two plots and an output video.
 The first plot will display the results of the Yolov3 detection, like so:
 <br />
 <img src="https://user-images.githubusercontent.com/77904151/207735737-3111af0e-eb74-47e6-8fc8-1a0b0e71f9ee.png" width="300">